preeve9534/pdjr-skplugin-devantech/README.md

 the plugin will interpolate with module-id and channel-id values for each connected module.

-### Module definitions

 __Module definitions__ [modules]\
-This array property consists of a collection of module definitions each of which describes a relay device you wish the plugin to operate.
+This array property consists of a collection of *module definitions* each of which describes a particular relay device you wish the plugin to operate.

 Each module definition has the following properties.

 __Module identifier__ [id]\
 This required string property must supply a unique identifier for the module being defined.
-This value will be used as part of the Signal K path used to report relay states (by replacing the '{m}' token in the __switchpath__ property discussed above) and will also be used in status and error messaging.
+This value will be used as part of the Signal K path used to identify each relay channel (by replacing the '{m}' token in the __switchpath__ property discussed above) and will also be used in status and error messaging.